Sign Up For News And Updates

 Probate Fees

-To qualify as the personal representative when there is a Last Will and Testament, if the Last Will and Testament is five pages or less: $53.00 (Add $1.00 for each additional page of the Will.)
+To qualify as the personal representative when there is a Last Will and Testament, if the Last Will and Testament is five pages or less: $56.00 (Add $1.00 for each additional page of the Will.)
 You may be required to post a monetary bond.
+The fees are as follows:

 To File A Claim Against an Estate